couchbaselabs/docs-ng/content/couchbase-manual-2.2/introduction-to-couchbase-server.markdown

 deletion, see [Couchbase Developer Guide, About Document Expiration](http://www.couchbase.com/docs/couchbase-devguide-2.0/about-ttl-values.html).

+<a id="couchbase-introduction-tombstone-purge"></a>
 **Tombstone Purging**

 Couchbase Server and other distributed databases maintain tombstones in order to provide eventual consistency between nodes and between clusters.
 Tombstones are records of expired or deleted items and they include the key for the item as well as metadata.
-As of Couchbase Server 2.0, we stored the key plus 60 bytes of metadata per deleted item in two structures per node.
+As of Couchbase Server 2.0+, we stored the key plus several bytes of metadata per deleted item in two structures per node.
 With millions of mutations, the space taken up by tombstones can grow quickly.
 This is especially the case if you have a large number of deletions or expired documents.